 This can happen when it’s too hot or too cold.
 This also happens if plants sit in packs too long, or are stunted by drought or poor soil.

 Now that you know the challenges, allow us to equip you for success.

 Like most vegetables, cauliflower needs at least 6 hours of full sun each day; more is better.
 It also needs fertile, well-drained, moist soil with plenty of rich organic matter.
 The soil pH should be between 6.5 and 6.8 for optimum growth and to discourage clubroot disease.
 To be sure of soil pH, test the soil.
 You can buy a kit, or get a soil test through your regional Cooperative Extension office.
 Apply fertilizer and lime according to test recommendations.
-Add nitrogen-rich amendments such as blood meal, cottonseed meal, or composted manure to the soil or work a timed-release fertilizer such as Miracle-Gro® Shake ‘n Feed® Tomato, Fruit & Vegetable Plant Food into the soil thoroughly before planting.
-For a boost, use Bonnie Herb & Vegetable Plant Food at planting and again after plants begin to develop new leaves and again when they start forming heads.
+Add nitrogen-rich amendments such as blood meal, cottonseed meal, or composted manure to the soil, or work a timed-release fertilizer such as Miracle-Gro® Shake ‘n Feed® Tomato, Fruit & Vegetable Plant Food into the soil thoroughly before planting.
+Continue to feed throughout the growing season, following label directions.

 Set out spring plants early enough that they can mature before the heat of summer, but not so early that they freeze; 2 to 4 weeks before the last frost is about right.
 Be prepared to protect them from cold weather with a cover.
 You can use fabric row covers or homemade items such as old milk jugs.

 Set out fall crops about 6 to 8 weeks before the first frost.
 Be prepared to shade them, if needed, to protect from heat.